behowell/aom/reference-target-explainer.md

 However, there are still missing pieces that prevent a web component from truly being a drop-in replacement for a built-in, including:

-1. Can't create ID reference links to elements inside the shadow DOM.
+1. Can't create ID reference links to elements inside a [shadow tree](https://dom.spec.whatwg.org/#shadow-trees).
-2. Can't use built-in attributes like `aria-label` or `role` on the host and have them apply to an element inside the shadow DOM.
+2. Can't use built-in attributes like `aria-label` or `role` on the host and have them apply to an element inside the shadow root.
-3. Non-trivial amount of code required to hook up custom attributes on the host to ARIAMixin attributes on an element inside the shadow DOM.
+3. Non-trivial amount of code required to hook up custom attributes on the host to ARIAMixin attributes on an element inside the shadow root.
 4. Can't get form-association for "free" by delegating to an input inside.

 This proposal solves only the first problem: referring into the shadow DOM.
 It leaves the other problems to be solved by other features.
 While all of the problems may seem related, they can be designed separately.